 6 Cozolino, Louis.
 The Neuroscience of Psychotherapy: Healing the Social Brain.
 W. W. Norton & Company, April 2010.

-Allison Davis Maxon, LMFT, is the Regional Executive Director for Adoption and Education for Kinship Center in Southern California.
+Allison Davis Maxon, LMFT, is the Executive Director for the National Center on Adoption and Permanency.
 As a clinician, educator and advocate specializing in adoption/permanency, attachment and trauma, she is passionate about creating systems of care that are permanency competent and strength-based.
 Allison is co-author and expert trainer for ACT: An Adoption and Permanency Curriculum for Child Welfare and Mental Health Professionals, and Pathways to Permanence 2: Parenting Children Who Have Experienced Trauma and Loss.
-Allison is the creator and co-producer of “10 Things: Your Child Needs Every Day,” a video with tools that help parents and caregivers strengthen their attachment relationship with their child.
+She is co-author of Seven Core Issues in Adoption and Permanency: A Comprehensive Guide to Promoting Understanding and Healing in Adoption, Foster Care, Kinship Families and Third Party Reproduction, Jessica Kingsley Publishers 2019.